nickpsal/quizGame/README.md

             }
         ]
     }
-if the naswer is correct the correct must be true the others false.
+if the answer is correct the correct must be true the others false.
 Only one question can be true.